hferinga/itgilde-handouts/handout-c1.md

 For each resource select the configured method and select the Test icon.
 Some Tests need a json body to be submitted, others a URL query string.

-If these tests succeed, we can continue to the S3 part
+If these tests succeed, we can continue to deploy the API to a stage (e.g prod).
+Record the url of the stage and verify with for instance a curl command if you can reach the endpoint url.

+If all this is ok, we can continue to the S3 part.

 # S3 static website
 - Create bucket